huanglsh/huanglsh.github.io/_pages_BAK/about.md

 <!-- Biography
 ====== -->
-I am about to graduate with a bachelor's degree in June and will begin my direct-entry Ph.D. in September in the [School of Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://cse.sysu.edu.cn/).
+I am a first-year Ph.D. student in the [School of Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://cse.sysu.edu.cn/).
+I receive my bachelor degree in Computer Science and Technology in Sun Yat-sen University in 2025.
 My research interest is **High Performance Computing** and **Computer Architecture**.
 Currently I am focusing on Architecture-Specific Software Optimization on National Supercomputer-II in ShenZhen.

 Publications
 ======